rabnmgr7/staffs-info-app-k8s/README.md

    - Run Command on local machine/prjt-ws-inst: 'kubectl get deployments' and 'kubectl get services'
 9. Check deployments and services are running or not.
 10. If services are running Copy 'EXTERNAL IP:PORT' of staffs-info-app-node:$BUILD_NUMBER service and browse on web.
-11. Click on 'View Employee Details'
+11. Click on 'View Employee Details' or 'Add New Employee'.

-Project Workflow:
-1. CodeFetch ----> SonarAnalysis ----> ImgBuild ----> PushToRegistry ----> DeployToStagginEnv ----> DeployToProductionEnv ----> GoToStageCodeFetch

-#ScreenShots
+#SCREENSHOTS
 1. Following are the Intro to technologies used and screenshots of the deployed project:
 <p align="center">
     <img src="Screenshots/docker_nodejs.png" alt="docker_compose" width="50%"/>